This is Part 7 of my series of articles on anxiety.

 2. Create an algorithm for dealing with worry

-Ask yourself, Is there anything specific I can immediately do to resolve the issue that I worry about?
+Ask yourself, Is there anything specific I can immediately do to resolve the issue that I am worrying about?

 3. Create a Worry Box

-Another way in which containing your worry strategy may be very helpful is if you worry about a situation that cannot be resolved.
+Another way in which a strategy to contain your worry strategy may be helpful is if you worry about a situation that cannot be resolved.

 4. Externalize your anxiety